dotnet/upgrade-assistant/README.md

                                                  Preview TFM.
 See
                                                  https://dotnet.microsoft.com/platform/support/policy/dotnet-core for
                                                  details for what these mean.
-  --format                                       Specify what format desired.
-Currently supports html and sarif.
+  --format  <HTML>                                     Specify the format in which the analysis report will be generated.
+Currently supports html other than the default SARIF format.
   --version                                      Show version information -?, -h, --help                                 Show help and usage information
 ```